NREL/H2Integrate/docs/user_guide/connecting_technologies.md

 - `electricity_splitter.electricity_out1` → `electricity_splitter_to_electrolyzer_cable.electricity_in`
 - `electricity_splitter.electricity_out2` → `electricity_splitter_to_doc_cable.electricity_in`

-## Power combiner
+## Generic combiner

-The power combiner is a simple but essential component that takes electricity from multiple sources and combines them into a single output without losses.
+The generic combiner is a simple but essential component that takes a single commodity from multiple sources and combines the sources into a single output without losses.
+The following example uses power (kW) as the commodity, but streams of any single commodity can be combined.
+Any number of sources may be combined, not just two as in the example.

 ### Configuration